-ALCOHOL PERMIT (ONE-DAY) Associate Dean Muir
+ALCOHOL PERMIT (ONE-DAY) Associate Dean Merckx, Sycamore Cottage, x3390

 Special one-day permits are necessary for student events where alcohol is to be served.
-A form, available from the Madison town clerk, must be signed by both the Associate Dean of Student Life and the Director of Public Safety and submitted to the Alcoholic Beverage Commission in Trenton.
+A form, available from the Madison town clerk, must be signed by both the Associate Dean of Educational and Student Affairs and the Director of Public Safety and submitted to the Alcoholic Beverage Commission in Trenton.

-For instructions in securing, see the Alcoholic Beverage Policy in the Appendix or call the Office of the Associate Dean of Student Life, x3390.
+For instructions in securing, see the Alcohol Policy in the Appendix or call the Office of the Associate Dean of Educational and Student Affairs x3390.

-CHANGE OF STATUS Associate Dean Muir
+CHANGE OF STATUS Associate Dean Merckx Sycamore Cottage, x3390

-Students who wish to change from "commuter" to "resident" (or the reverse) must inform the Associate Dean of Student Life, who will in turn notify the Business Office, the Housing Office, Registrar, etc.
+Students who wish to change from "commuter" to "resident" (or the reverse) must inform the Associate Dean, who will in turn notify the Business Office, the Housing Office, Registrar, etc.